Rewards Program

 woman holding glo beauty acne product

-What Causes Acne?
+What is Adult Acne?

 Internal Factors

-Excess sebum: At the end of the hair follicle or pore, you’ll find sebaceous glands.
+Excess sebum: "At the end of the hair follicle or pore, you’ll find sebaceous glands.
 These produce sebum, an oily substance that keeps skin hydrated, healthy, and protected.
 Some people naturally have more sebum-producing glands than others—oily skin types vs dry skin types, and with oilier skin types, these glands can overproduce oil which can then clog pores.
-Prevent breakouts from ever forming by taking control of your oil/sebum via clarifying treatments and oil-free formulations.
+That's why balancing and clarifying products will be your go-to," explains Anna.

-Hormones: “Women get acne at different times in their lives with hormone fluctuations.
-Pre-teen and teen are common, but I also see a lot of acne in women in their 30s and 40s from fluctuations due to pregnancies and other hormonal surges, so that can help inform treatment too.
+Hormones: Women get acne at different times in their lives with hormone fluctuations.
+Pre-teen and teen are common, but increasingly women in their 30s, 40s, and even 50s are experiencing acne from fluctuations due to pregnancies and other hormonal surges.
 And, hormones aren’t just tied to our menstrual cycles, but also stress too.
-Stress can impact skin as much as other body systems.
-So, it’s important to look at your life factors too,” adds Dr. Nina.
+Stress can impact skin as much as other body systems and can cause a wide range of health issues.

 Diet: While studies are still being done on the effects of diet on acne, it's known that high sugar levels can contribute to spikes in hormones, which in turn lead to acne.
 There are also studies being done on the effects of caffeine, alcohol, and high fat diets and their effects on skin.
-Eating a healthy, balanced, fruit and vegetable-rich diet is always our recommendation, for your optimal health and wellbeing.
+Eating a healthy, balanced, fruit and vegetable-rich diet is always our recommendation, for optimal health and wellbeing.

 External Factors

-Over-exfoliation: “This is a much less common cause, but one worth considering.
-Regular exfoliation is pivotal to treat acne and prevent breakouts, but over-exfoliation—as with anything you overindulge in, can cause inflammation, sensitivities, and trigger acne.
+Over-exfoliation: “This is a less common cause, but one worth considering," shares Anna.
+"Regular exfoliation is pivotal to treat acne and prevent breakouts, but over-exfoliation—as with anything you overindulge in, can cause inflammation, sensitivities, and trigger acne.
 It can damage the surface of the skin and the skin’s moisture barrier, so that’s also something to check in on when assessing acne, breakouts, or inflamed skin.”

 How To Prevent Breakouts

-“Washing our face properly at night is one of the best ways to prevent breakouts.
-If we skip this step or don't cleanse effectively, this can often be a major culprit in acne issues.
-When we go to sleep at night our skin really breathes and repairs, so if we leave a lot of oil, makeup, dirt, or clogging products on our skin when we’re sleeping, we’re likely to wake up with congested skin or a new breakout.
-Cleansing your face at night is vital as is selecting the appropriate nighttime products too.”
+Washing your face properly at night is one of the best ways to prevent breakouts.
+If we skip this step or don't cleanse effectively, this can often be a big culprit in acne issues.
+“When we go to sleep at night our skin breathes and repairs, so if we leave a lot of oil, makeup, debris, or clogging products on our skin when we’re sleeping, we’re likely to wake up with congested skin or a new breakout”, shares Anna.
+Follow your cleanse with a salicylic and retinol serum like our Beta-Clarity BHA Drops, and follow with the ultimate nighttime treatment cream—Microbiome Recovery PM Moisturizer.
+In clinical tests, 98%* said they experienced less breakouts after using this cream in just 30 days, and 92% said it helped control and eliminate breakouts.

 Ingredients To Treat Acne + Prevent Breakouts

-Get targeting the right ingredients for your skin’s needs so you can create your own acne prevention and treatment system.
+Target the right ingredients for your skin’s needs so you can create your own acne prevention and treatment system.
 And, no, this doesn’t involve popping any zits.
 Letting them heal with the right treatments is key to avoid scarring or a prolonged breakout experience.

 Acne-Fighting Ingredients